sos-program/sos-program.github.io/docs/The Scanner.md

 In DFO's Salmon Scanner, rapid statuses should be interpreted as akin to a ‘check engine light’, or other diagnostic tool that can highlight potential issues and be used to monitor trends through informal coastwide status scans.
 In decision-making contexts, WSP rapid statuses are combined with expert input and are peer-reviewed to ensure their validity.
 Such an expert review process is being used to support status evaluations for stock management units against their limit reference-points (LRP), as legally required under the modernized Fisheries Act (2019).

-The Scanner will be rolled out gradually over the coming months to DFO and external salmon technical experts, through individual and group sessions.
-Additional Pacific salmon CUs will be added to the Scanner as application of the WSP rapid status algorithm is expanded.

 See how the Scanner works by watching our [Scanner video series](./Scanner Videos.md).